TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ### Classic approach
 Usually when we're faced with a problem of creating an instance of a class, we use instantiation (the good old `new` in Java).
-The simplest way to fulfill the missing pieces above is this:
+The simplest way to fill in the missing pieces above is this:
 ```kotlin
 private val fixtJourneyId = ""
 private val fixtJourney = Journey("", "", "")
 private val fixtModel = Model("", 0, 0)
 ```
 {: title="Classic data setup for test"}
 Here, we filled in the values, so that it compiles.
-At the same time we, don't really care about what the values are, so we mostly use default values such as use empty strings, `false`, or `0`s.
+At the same time, we don't really care about what the values are, so we mostly use default values such as use empty strings, `false`, or `0`s.

 ### More complex model
 Let's expand our extremely simple model to a more realistic example: